wfthi/ShuffleComplexEvolution/README.md

 - Efficiency: It can be computationally efficient compared to some other global optimization methods.
 - Robustness: SCE is relatively robust to noise and local minima.

+The code includes a set of well-known test functions.
+The code does fail at a few of those diffuclt cases, showing the limits of the method.

 Reference:

 Duan, Q., A Global Optimization Strategy for Efficient and